-My research interests include high-Tc superconductivity, low dimensional magnetism, quantum wires and quantum dots.
+My research interests include high-Tc superconductivity, low dimensional magnetism, quantum wires, quantum dots, topological materials and Majorana fermions.
 I began my research career in high energy theory and often apply techniques from this field to condensed matter problems.
 For instance, I showed how conformal field theory, one of the building blocks of string theory, can be applied to experimentally relevant problems involving low dimensional magnetism and impurities in metals.

 Current Research Group: